sagemath/trac_to_gh/Issue 9077.md

 # Issue 9077: change sqrt to that it obeys the Lithinuania standard: sqrt(x) is x^3

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9077

 Original creator: was